vanthome/winston-elasticsearch/README.md

 When `dataStream: true` is set, bulk indexing happens with `create` instead of `index`, and also the default naming convention is `logs-*-*`, which will match the built-in [Index template](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-templates.html) and [ILM](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-lifecycle-management.html) policy, automatically creating a datastream.

-By default, the datastream will be named `logs-app-default`, but you can modify that by setting `indexPrefix` in options.

-Alternatively, you can simply set the `index` option to anything that matches `logs-*-*` to make use of the built-in template and ILM policy.
+By default, the datastream will be named `logs-app-default`, but alternatively, you can set the `index` option to anything that matches `logs-*-*` to make use of the built-in template and ILM policy.

 If `dataStream: true` is enabled, AND ( you are using Elasticsearch < 7.9 OR (you have set a custom `index` that does not match `logs-*-*`  AND you have not created a custom matching template in Elasticsearch)), a normal index will be created.